-Note: The Acquisition Modality is required to permit modification of the above attributes but is not necessarily required to include any constraints on them.
-This is intended to allow an operator at the Protocol Manager to set values for the above attributes without giving them permission to add arbitrary attributes to protocol instances.

-The Acquisition Modality is permitted to reject any received protocol instance based on its content (e.g., reject protocols that are designed for other models).
+- Note: 1.
+The Acquisition Modality is required to permit modification of the above attributes but is not necessarily required to include any constraints on them.
+This is intended to allow reviewers at the Protocol Manager to set values for the above attributes without giving them permission to add arbitrary attributes to protocol instances.
+2. There is no intention to dissuade implementations from setting Modifiable Constraint Flag (0082,0038) set to YES for other attributes as well.
+That may be done at the discretion of the implementation. - 315 The Acquisition Modality is permitted to reject any received protocol instance based on its content (e.g., reject protocols that are designed for other models).
 The Acquisition Modality shall be capable of informing the operator of protocols that have been received and rejected and the reason for rejection.

-The Acquisition Modality is permitted to ignore instances that it receives which have the same SOP Instance UID as instances it already holds.
+The Acquisition Modality is permitted to ignore instances that it receives which have the same 320 SOP Instance UID as instances it already holds.
 Such instances can be considered duplicates since a modified protocol would need to be sent to the Acquisition Modality with a new SOP Instance UID.